untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 ## Round 2

-Initial frustration a memory, I had anoter go around at getting the thing to boot from the device of my choosing.
-This time around, I stubled on some (german language) advice for installing GRUB with a config that _might just_ work.
+Initial frustration a memory, I had another go around at getting the thing to boot from the device of my choosing.
+This time around, I stumbled on some (german language) advice for installing GRUB with a config that _might just_ work.

 With this in mind, my starting point was:
 1. A 250GB SSD in on the optical drive SATA connection, "air mounted" in the top of the Microserver